kmizu/evaluator_time_trial/README.md

 evaluator_time_trial
 ====================

-This repository is meaningless without myself since it's just for time trial to create simple evaluator.
+This repository is meaningless for any person except myself since it's just a time trial to measure the time to create a simple mathmatical expression evaluator.

 ## Purpose